itsjohncs/phial/README.rst

 Phial
 =====

-**The code in this README does not necessarily work yet, this is how I want Phial to work, not how it already works.**

-Phial is a static site generator for Python developers.
+Phial is a simple Python library for building static sites.

 .. code-block:: python

+    # hello.py

     from phial import page